cusec/2024/README.md

 - Setting types for images that are expected as props inside a child component.🖼️
 - Making certain props optional using the '?' operator.❓
 - Using the Swiper.js React API to create image carousels.🎡
+- Relatively positioning html elements for hover effects.🖱️
+- Selectively mergin certain commits from one branch to another using git cherry-pick.🍒

 </details>